danielabar/meblog/src/markdown/rails-kafka-consumer.md

 For this demo, there's no need to modify the default config block generated by Karafka.
 Recall the Kafka broker running in a docker container has exposed port 9092 so we'll be able to connect to it.
 In a real application, you would use environment variables to specify the location of the bootstrap servers and authentication information.
 There are also many more <a href="https://karafka.io/docs/Configuration/" class="markdown-link">configuration options</a>.
 </aside>

 Now let's implement the `ProductInventoryConsumer` class.
-This is a class that inherits from `ApplicationConsumer`, which was also generated from the karafka installation command and inherits from `Karafka::BaseConsumer`.
+This is a class that inherits from `ApplicationConsumer`, which was also generated from the karafka installation command.
 The only method that's required to be implemented in a consumer class is the `consume` method, which will be invoked by Karafka with a batch of messages.
 For now, we will only log the message payload and [offset](https://github.com/danielabar/kafka-getting-started-pluralsight#consumer-offset-and-message-retention-policy) to confirm messages are being received.
 The `consume` method also has access to the `topic` so let's log the topic name as well:

 ```ruby
 # app/consumers/product_inventory_consumer.rb